tamazs/cds25-tutorial-auth/tutorials/00_authentication.md

 }
 ```

-Should be needless to say that `FakePasswordHasher` should never be used in
-production.
-Instead of calculating an actual hash then it just reverses the string as we
-just need it to return some value that is derived from the given password.

 `InMemoryRespository` is an implementation of `IRepository` that doesn't touch
 a database.
-Instead, it just keeps a list in memory which is much faster.
+Instead, it just keeps entities in a list in-memory - which is much faster.
-It does something a bit hacky as it assumes what the entity type (such as
-`User`) has a `Id` field.
+It does something a bit hacky, as it assumes all entities has a `Id` field.
-It does that by casting to `dynamic` which doesn't get type checked by the
+It does that by casting to `dynamic` so doesn't get type checked by the
 compiler.

 We can then write a unit test like this: